The Best Instant-Read Thermometers Take the Guesswork Out of Cooking

 You’ll never overcook steak again.

 An instant-read thermometer comes in handy in any kitchen situation that requires precise temperature control, from heating a water bath to testing a steak’s doneness.
-“For deep-frying recipes or things like heating oil for chili oil, it’s crucial to have accurate temperature readings,” says Sarah Leung, who helps run her family’s recipe website The Woks of Life.
+“For deep-frying recipes or things like heating oil for chili oil, it’s crucial to have accurate temperature readings,” says Sarah Leung, a member of the family behind the Chinese recipe blog The Woks of Life.
 Cooking food at the right temperature also helps prevent the spread of foodborne illnesses, and different types of meat have different minimum internal temperatures that must be reached in order to be safely consumed.

 Unlike leave-in probe thermometers that remain lodged in food while it cooks, this versatile tool is designed to be quickly inserted and can be used to check multiple spots of a dish to ensure it has reached the ideal temperature throughout.
-Because the measurement is so fast, you minimize the risk of overcooking delicate foods like fish while waiting for a reading.
+Because the measurement happens instantly, you minimize the risk of overcooking delicate foods like fish while waiting for a reading.

 We consulted experts who regularly develop and test recipes to find the six best instant-read thermometers on the market.
-Shop their picks for the best instant-read thermometers, so you’ll never have to guess whether a tray of cutlets is undercooked or a batch of pastries will turn out too dense.
+Shop their picks so you’ll never have to guess whether a tray of cutlets is undercooked or a steak is ready for the dinner table.

 Features to Keep in Mind